Applications for funding can be handed in at any time throughout the year.

 - outline how the project will operate to further European Educational Research in accordance with EERA’s objectives.

-- define how the project will contribute, support and develop a Network’s
+- define how the project will contribute, support and develop a Network’s initiatives and/or objectives.

 - benefit wider European audiences (expected impacts)